jdcloudcom/en/documentation/Cloud-Security/Anti-DDoS-Basic/FAQ/FAQ.md

 A: The black hole is triggered when the attack exceeds 2G, and the access to the IP is shielded for a period of time.

-Recommend you purchase JD Cloud's [Anti-DDoS Protection Package](https://www.jdcloud.com/cn/products/anti-ddos-protection-package) service or [Anti-DDoS Pro](https://www.jdcloud.com/products/ipanti) service to get more powerful defense capability.
+Recommend you purchase JD Cloud's [Anti-DDoS Protection Package](https://www.jdcloud.com/en/products/anti-ddos-protection-package) service or [Anti-DDoS Pro](https://www.jdcloud.com/products/ipanti) service to get more powerful defense capability.

-**7. Q: What attack types are supportedby Anti-DDoS Basic?**
+**7. Q: What attack types are supported by Anti-DDoS Basic?**

 A: Include but not limited to SYN Flood, ACK Floods, TCP Floods, UDP Flood, DNS reflection attacks, NTP reflection attacks, SSDP reflection attacks, and other common attacks.